cindykandie/elite-libraryES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my bootcamp Microverse for this project and for granting me the knowledge to do it.
+I would like to thank my Training body at Microverse for this project and for granting me the knowledge to do it.
+I would also like to appreciate my code reviewer and coding partners

 <!-- LICENSE -->